590 Madison Avenue

 The building is shaped like an irregular pentagon, with a chamfer cutting diagonally across what would typically be the southwest corner of a rectangular slab.
 The facade is made of gray-green glass and polished granite, which Barnes intended would give the building the appearance of a prism.
 The northeast corner of the tower is cantilevered over the main entrance, and there are no setbacks throughout the building's height.
 Adjacent to 590 Madison Avenue's southwest corner is a privately owned public space covered by a glass structure, which contains chairs, tables, and bamboo trees.

 From 1938 to 1964, IBM was headquartered at one of the previous structures on the site.
 Despite relocating its headquarters to a suburb of New York City, IBM retained office space at multiple locations in the city and proposed the current skyscraper to consolidate some of its operations.
 IBM owned the tower until May 1994, when it sold the building to Edward J. Minskoff and Odyssey Partners.
 Until the sale, IBM occupied most of the building's space; the firm continues to maintain offices in the building, though most space has been leased to other tenants.
+The State Teachers Retirement System of Ohio, which became a co-owner in 1995 and eventually took over ownership of the whole building, sold it in 2025 to RXR Realty.

 Site

 590 Madison Avenue is in the Midtown Manhattan neighborhood of New York City.
 The rectangular land lot is bounded by Madison Avenue to the east, 57th Street to the north, and 56th Street to the south.
 The land lot covers approximately 39,162 ft2, with a frontage of 200 ft on Madison Avenue and 195 ft on both 56th and 57th Streets.
 The building is on the same city block as Trump Tower and the Tiffany & Co. flagship store to the west.
-Other nearby buildings include the Corning Glass Building to the southwest, 550 Madison Avenue to the south, Park Avenue Tower and the New York Friars Club to the southeast, 432 Park Avenue to the east, Fuller Building and Four Seasons Hotel New York to the northeast, the LVMH Tower to the north, and the L. P. Hollander Company Building to the northwest.
+Other nearby buildings include the Corning Glass Building to the southwest, 550 Madison Avenue to the south, Park Avenue Tower and the New York Friars Club to the southeast, 432 Park Avenue to the east, Fuller Building and Four Seasons Hotel New York to the northeast, the LVMH Tower to the north, and 3 East 57th Street and 745 Fifth Avenue to the northwest.

-In 1936, the IBM Corporation acquired a 20-story building at 590 Madison Avenue, at the southwest corner of 57th Street.
+In 1936, the IBM Corporation acquired an existing 20-story building at 590 Madison Avenue, at the southwest corner of 57th Street.
 The IBM headquarters opened within that building two years later.
 IBM acquired additional adjacent lots in 1973.
 At the time, a pair of buildings designed by Carrère and Hastings occupied part of the site.
 One of these buildings, at 14 East 57th Street, was designed for art gallery operator Roland Knoedler.
 The current skyscraper's site was also occupied by an eight-story apartment studio at 12 East 57th Street.
 At the northwest corner of Madison Avenue and 56th Street was a 13-story structure.